gjudilla/portfolio/README.md

 ## Usage

 To use this webpage, click the links on the navigation bar to move through the page and reach the designated sections of the page.
-Browse the content on the webpage to explore the agency's marketing strategies.
-To view the semantic elements and changes made within the codebase, right click the webpage and click "Inspect" to open ChromeDevTools.
-Alternatively, use Command+Option+I on Mac or Command+Shift+I to open a panel with the codebase.
+Browse the content on the webpage to learn more about me, click through my recent projects, and contact me.
+Click each image in the Projects Page to see my deployed projects.
+Send me a message or reach out to me by filling out the inputs on the Contact Me section.
+Note: form is not currently functional and LinkedIn/resume is not up to date.

 To view the website, click this link: http://127.0.0.1:5501/02-Challenge/Develop/index.html